Col de la Bonette

 That will take you to 2,802 meters.

-Therefor, the French – or at least those in the Ubaye Vallée, I reckon – claim it’s the highest pass of Europe.
+Therefor, the French – or at least those in the Ubaye Vallée – claim it’s the highest pass of Europe.

-The highest pass is the Iseran, which is 2,770 meters all by itself, without frills.
+However, for me the Iseran, which is 2,770 meters all by itself, without frills, will always be Europe’s highest pass.

 The Stelvio then comes in close second with 2,758 meters, followed by the Agnel with 2,744 meters…